dotbts/BPA/documents/drafts/CollaborationFramework.md

 The administrative team SHALL collaborate with the co-chairs on some decisions as outlined in this framework.
 Where decisions are made collaboratively, the majority of co-chairs SHALL have equal weight with the majority of the administrative team.

 As of April 24, 2024, the members of the administrative team are:
-* Cyrus Chimento, Bureau of Transportation Statistics
-* Grace Bowen, Bureau of Transportation Statistics
 * Jay Davis, Bureau of Transportation Statistics
 * Justyna Goworowska, Bureau of Transportation Statistics
+* Allison Liu, Bureau of Transportation Statistics
+* Sara Secunda, Volpe Center, USDOT
+* Carl Fredlund, MobilityData

 This document SHALL be updated with current administrative team members when changes occur.